 $ pachctl put file [email protected] -f user_data.csv --split line --target-file-datums 1

---split line argument specifies that Pachyderm should split this file on lines, and the
+--split lineargument specifies that Pachyderm splits this file into lines, and the

---target-file-datums 1 arguments specifies that each resulting file should include at most one “datum” (or one line).
-Note, that Pachyderm will still show the
+--target-file-datums 1argument specifies that each resulting file must include at most one datum or one line.

-But, this entity is now a directory containing all of the split records:
+user_data.csventity to you as one entity in the repo However, this entity is now a directory that contains all of the split records.

 $ pachctl list file [email protected]:user_data.csv NAME TYPE SIZE user_data.csv/0000000000000000 file 43 B user_data.csv/0000000000000001 file 39 B user_data.csv/0000000000000002 file 37 B user_data.csv/0000000000000003 file 34 B user_data.csv/0000000000000004 file 35 B user_data.csv/0000000000000005 file 41 B user_data.csv/0000000000000006 file 32 B etc...